pmatsinopoulos/pmatsinopoulos.github.io/source/projects/mutants/index.markdown

 * `factory_girl`.
 Has been used to create instances with ease.
 * `selenium-webdriver`.
 Has been used in a couple of tests when javascript was necessary.
 * A full-page background image decorates the application.
 Nice technique to implement this has been found on [css-tricks](https://www.google.gr/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0CCgQFjAA&url=http%3A%2F%2Fcss-tricks.com%2Fperfect-full-page-background-image%2F&ei=RSpmU4zWAomN7Qae8IGADg&usg=AFQjCNEhgsFuP7_T7nQ8VxEGzEt0rkktCw&bvm=bv.65788261,d.ZGU).
+* `select2-rails`.
+Is used to have nice select boxes.
+* Ajax requests are used to create a resource while editing another.

 ## Project Data

-* About 3 days
+* About 5 days
 * 3 models
 * 3 tables
 * 3 controllers
-* 32 RSpec examples
+* 35 RSpec examples
-* 24 Scenarios with 138 Steps
+* 26 Scenarios with 159 Steps